exercism/research_experiment_1/exercises/x86-64-assembly-1-b/README.md

 ## Instructions

-Your job is to define a function with the signature `color_name`, which takes an enum value, and returns the name of the constant in the enumeration that has the specified value.
+Your job is to define a function named `color_name`, which takes an enum value, and returns the name of the constant in the enumeration that has the specified value.

 For example: